grate-driver/grate/Vertex-Shader-ISA.md

 To write to the export:

-1. "export disabled" bit needs to be unset.
+1. "export write index" bitfield selected to the required export valid register number (0-15, 31).
-2. "export write index" bitfield selected to the required export register number (0-15).
+2. To write the result of the vector instruction, bit "export vector write enable" needs be set and rD must be either a valid destination register 0-31 or a dummy 63, which is used when only write out is desired without clobbering some of the local registers.
-3. To write the result of the vector instruction, bit "export vector write enable" needs be set and rD must be either a valid destination register 0-31 or a dummy 63, which is used when only write out is desired without clobbering some of the local registers.
+3. To write the result of the scalar instruction, bit "export vector write enable" needs be unset.

-5. To write the result of the scalar instruction, bit "export vector write enable" needs be unset.
+When export register number is 31, export is disabled.

 The respective components of the resultant vector of the executed instruction, enabled by the vector/scalar write-mask, will be written to the export register, so consecutively executed instructions may alter only required export register components.